- UAB University Master's Degree

 Faculty of Translation and Interpreting

-This master is biennial and will not open pre-registration for the 2021-2022 academic year.
+This master's degree is biannual and will not open pre-registration for the 2023/24 academic year.

 This is the first two-year official master's degree in Conference Interpreting to be offered in the country.
 It allows students to acquire practical professional skills gradually within an academic setting, and also offers regular and direct contact with the reality of the profession.